The Future of Web Development: Modern Frameworks You Should Learn in 2025

 2. Astro — Performance-First Web Architecture

 Astro takes a fundamentally different approach by prioritizing static HTML and shipping JavaScript only when absolutely necessary.
+This philosophy aligns with modern guidance around content depth and SEO performance.

 Its “islands architecture” allows developers to mix frameworks like React, Vue, and Svelte while keeping overall bundle sizes extremely small.
+This directly improves Core Web Vitals and search visibility, which are discussed in how Google evaluates website authority.

 • Minimal JavaScript by default